 There are beautiful plants deer don’t like to eat!
 Incorporate these perennials, annuals and shrubs in your landscape to create an attractive yard with three seasons of bloom.
 Also learn about physical and scent strategies to reduce deer browsing in your yard.

 Compost is a residential win-win for increasing soil health and for reducing the volume of waste headed to a municipal landfill.
 Learn 4 different types of composting methods in this workshop, including outside and indoor composting, aerobic and anaerobic techniques, worm and lasagna approaches.

-Learn how to make your lawn an environmentally friendly green space with strategies for maintaining a healthy and attractive landscape.
-New grass types, watering and organic amendments will be explored.
-Suitable groundcovers and other plantings will be introduced as complements and alternatives to grass.
+Early fall is the perfect time to give your lawn a makeover!
+Learn how to make your lawn a more environmentally friendly green space while maintaining a healthy and attractive landscape.
+Grass seed features, mowing, watering and organic amendments will be discussed.
+Suitable groundcovers and other plantings will be introduced as complements and alternatives to turf grass.

 Soil is the underlying secret of garden success.
 Explore what your vegetables, flowers and shrubs need for healthy growth.
 Discover how to grow more productive ornamental and edible plants in your landscape.Learn what improves soil structure, fertility and water retention.
 Get ready to get your hands dirty.